-- □ The log should describe what you do at one time in specific detail.
+u The log should describe what you do at one time in specific detail.
 You should not wait until the end of the week to write several entries or for too many activities into one long entry.
-Instead, write your entries each time you do work on your project. - The log must include contacts you make with mentors or other people who help you along the way. - □ The log should report successes, disappointments, surprises, and changes you make. - □ The log should be written clearly but it can be informal.
-It does not require the serious tone that a research paper does. - □ The number of hours and minutes spent on that day's activity should be reported at the end of the entry in parentheses. - □ There should be an adequate number of entries suitable to the project you are doing.
-For example, four entries is not enough for someone who sets out to rebuild an engine. - □ You can write your entries in a Microsoft Word file to print out at the end (make sure you save it in at least two different places not just on a flash drive!), or you can keep a notebook for your log entries and type them up later. - The teacher will not evaluate your log or give you credit until your Parent Consent form is turned in.
+Instead, write your entries each time you do work on your project.
+The log must include contacts you make with mentors or other people who help you along the way.
+The log should report successes, disappointments, surprises, problems, and changes you make.
+The log should be written clearly - but it can be informal.
+It does not require the serious tone that a research paper does.
+The number of hours and minutes spent on that day's activity should be reported at the end of the entry in parentheses.
+There should be an adequate number of entries suitable to the project you are doing.
+For example, four entries is not enough for someone who sets out to rebuild an engine.
+Write your entries in a Google doc to print out at the end.
+The teacher will not evaluate your log or give you credit until your Parent Consent form is turned in.